BytePhoenixCoding/BlockchainTokenSniper/README.md

 For BSCLaunchSniper:

-"walletAddress": wallet address
+* walletAddress: wallet address to use for sniping.

-"walletPrivateKey": wallet private key (must be a private key, NOT seed phrase)
+* walletPrivateKey: wallet private key (must be a private key, NOT seed phrase)

-"pancakeSwapRouterAddress": chosen router address, recommended to leave at default
+* pancakeSwapRouterAddress: chosen router address, recommended to leave at default

-"pancakeSwapFactoryAddress": chosen factory address, recommended to leave at default
+* liquidityPairAddress: chosen liquidity pair address - is WBNB by default, but you can set to BUSD, USDC, USDT etc to snipe BUSD etc paired tokens

-"liquidityPairAddress": chosen liquidity pair address - is WBNB by default, but you can set to BUSD, USDC, USDT etc to snipe BUSD etc paired tokens
+* nonBNBPairAddress: (True/False) if the liquidity pair address is not BNB, eg. if you use BUSD then set to False, if using BNB then set to True

-"nonBNBPairAddress": (True/False) if the liquidity pair address is not BNB, eg. if you use BUSD then set to False, if using BNB then set to True
+* bscNode: your BSD node URL (must start with wss://), recommended to use speedynode but you can use a private node if you wish

-"bscNode": your BSD node URL (must start with wss://), recommended to use speedynode but you can use a private node if you wish
+* transactionRevertTimeSeconds: TX revert time in seconds, recommended to leave at default

-"transactionRevertTimeSeconds": TX revert time in seconds, recommended to leave at default
+* gasAmount: amount of gas for bot to use in TX's, recommended to leave at 3 mil

-"gasAmount": amount of gas for bot to use in TX's, recommended to leave at 3 mil
+* gasPrice: price of gas for but to use in TX's, recommended to leave at 5, you can increase for faster snipes eg. 6, 7 (you may have to increase gas amount though)

-"gasPrice": price of gas for but to use in TX's, recommended to leave at 5, you can increase for faster snipes eg. 6, 7 (you may have to increase gas amount though)
+* approveSellTimeDelay: time to delay for getting receipt of approve TX's, recommended to leave at default

-"approveSellTimeDelay": time to delay for getting receipt of approve TX's, recommended to leave at default
+* stopLossMultiplier: the bot will sell when value of tokens is below the threshold eg. 0.5 means bot will sell when less than 1/2 of its original value.

-"sellTokens": (True/False) Do you want to sell tokens through the bot.
+* sellTokens: (True/False) Do you want to sell tokens through the bot.
 Recommended to leave at True as selling will be alot faster and easier.

-"showPoocoinPage": (True/False) Do you want to display poocoin page in your web browser when tokens are bought.
+* showPoocoinPage: (True/False) Do you want to display poocoin page in your web browser when tokens are bought.

 # Mini audit